timarney/react-faq/pages/add-to-existing-app.md

+---
-#Adding React to an existing app
+Adding React to an existing app
+---

 **How do I start adding React to an existing app?**